 Deferred tax assets

-At December 31, 2017, Syngenta’s deferred tax assets are $1,099 million (2016: $941 million), as further analysed in Note 7.
-Included in this balance are deferred tax assets for unused tax losses and tax credits of $31 million (2016: $35 million), of which $13 million (2016: $19 million) relates to tax losses.
+At December 31, 2018, Syngenta’s deferred tax assets are $1,099 million (2017: $1,099 million), as further analyzed in Note 7.
+Included in this balance are deferred tax assets for unused tax losses and tax credits of $101 million (2017: $31 million), of which $88 million (2017: $13 million) relates to tax losses.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or in which tax losses can be utilized.
 The tax effect of unused tax losses is recognized as a deferred tax asset when it becomes probable that the tax losses will be utilized.
 In making assessments regarding deferred tax assets, management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies.
-At December 31, 2017, based upon the level of historical taxable income and projections for future taxable income over the periods in which deferred tax assets are deductible, management believes that it is more likely than not that Syngenta will realize the benefits of these deductible differences.
+At December 31, 2018, based upon the level of historical taxable income and projections for future taxable income over the periods in which deferred tax assets are deductible, management believes that it is more likely than not that Syngenta will realize the benefits of these deductible differences.
 The amount of deferred tax assets considered realizable could however be reduced in subsequent years if estimates of future taxable income during their carry forward periods are reduced, or rulings by the tax authorities are unfavorable.
 Estimates are therefore subject to change due to both market related and government related uncertainties, as well as Syngenta’s own future decisions on restructuring and other matters.
 Syngenta is unable to accurately quantify the future adjustments to deferred income tax expense that may occur as a result of these uncertainties.

-For Argentina, no net deferred tax assets were recognized at December 31, 2016, but Syngenta has fully recognized its deferred tax asset at December 31, 2017 because the combined effect of improved local business performance and recent changes in tax legislation have increased the likelihood that Syngenta will be able to utilize that asset against future taxable profits.
-Recognition of this asset reduced 2017 deferred income tax expense by $37 million.
-The principal jurisdictions where deferred tax assets have not been recognized at December 31, 2017 and 2016 are Brazil and Belgium.
-At December 31, 2017, Syngenta has recognized $131 million (2016: $160 million) of net deferred tax assets in Brazil and has not recognized $73 million (2016: $24 million) of deferred tax assets.
-This further restriction of the amount recognized, which increased 2017 deferred income tax expense by $49 million, takes into account the further deterioration in business performance in 2017 which reduced local profitability, and assumes moderate recovery in 2018 and future years, resulting in local profitability similar to the historical average.
+The principal jurisdictions where deferred tax assets have not been recognized at December 31, 2018 are Brazil, the USA and Argentina (2017: Brazil and Belgium).
+At December 31, 2018, Syngenta has recognized $87 million (2017: $131 million) of net deferred tax assets in Brazil and has not recognized $77 million (2017: $73 million) of deferred tax assets.
+Restriction of the amount recognized increased 2018 deferred income tax expense by $4 million (2017: $49 million).
+Syngenta has assumed local profitability in 2019 and future years similar to the historical average.
 In making this assessment, the forecast horizon used for taxable profits is 5 years.
 Taxable profits that may arise beyond the 5 year horizon are subject to greater uncertainty and have not been considered.
-Non recognition in Belgium relates to the impact of the post-acquisition integration of Devgen on actual tax losses and expected future taxable profits.

 Uncertain tax positions